 Knight Scholars take placement tests during the summer before their first year at Calvin to determine the most appropriate curriculum.

 Mathematics – Students previous coursework and performance in mathematics are reviewed to discern a student's readiness for college level math and math related courses.
 Class suggestions include ASC 105, STAT 143 with ASC 110, or not taking a mathematics course as part of the Calvin core.

 Written Rhetoric – The written rhetoric self-placement guides students to make an educated decision about the best writing option for them: a stretch equence in which they study writing fall and spring of their first year (ENGL 100/102 or a one semester, condensed class (ENGL 101).

 Top Knight Scholars can apply for the June Antuma DeBoer Scholarship.

 June DeBoer joined Calvin University in 2001 as a coordinator for students with disabilities.
 In 2010 she was promoted to associate director of academic services and in that position also served as the director of the Access Program (now Knight Scholars Program).
 June was a passionate advocate for the students with whom she worked.
 As a teacher and academic counselor, she worked tirelessly to help students discover and realize their potential, celebrating each success with joy and encouragement.

 At her request and to honor her legacy, her husband Nick and their children, Jonathan and Jenna, have established this scholarship to preserve June’s memory through the lives of hardworking students who have participated in the Access program at Calvin University.
 A $2,500 scholarship is available to a qualified student for their second year.

 national liberal arts college

-2016 grads who reported being professionally employed or in grad school
+of 2019 graduates reported being employed or in graduate school